Sunflower Project Operational Group: Improving the sustainability of sunflowers through conservation agriculture PHASE 2

 The project's objectives include:

-- The assessment of the economic, carbon and energy balance to demonstrate both the economic and environmental viability of the crop.
+- The assessment of the economic, carbon, and energy balance to demonstrate both the economic and environmental viability of the crop.

 - Coordinator/entity name: Spanish Association for Conservation Agriculture.
-Living soils
+Living Soils

 - Coordinator/entity email: overoz@agriculturadeconservacion.org